1. What do you mean by following the method?

 I cannot guarantee or promise that you will be successful in investing using this method.
 It would be illegal for me to offer such a guarantee.
 The price of a company's stock after investing may either rise, drop before it rises substantially, or the stock price may simply go down.

 Yet over the extended time period in which I practiced my method, I experienced excellent results and I believe that the method remains quite relevant today.
-In fact, within the last year or so, after being on a long sabbatical from this website, I have opened new positions by applying the criteria and closed them for a gain.
+I am not currently practicing this method at this time.
+Other methods of low-maintenance stock investing utilizing technical indicators are discussed in my blog.

 8. When do you not follow your method?